Close Menu

 In chronic hepatitis, fatigue may be a long term symptom that lasts for years.
 Fatigue can vary from person to person and depends on the type and stage of hepatitis.
 In acute hepatitis, fatigue is a common symptom that lasts for several weeks or months.

 If you have severe fatigue, then that impacts your RFC.
-Find out more here about RFC and how it, along with your age, can fall under the SSA’s rules to award you benefits.
+Find out how your RFC and the GRID rules can award benefits.

 WHAT WE DO TO HELP YOU WIN SSD AND SSI BENEFITS

 You do not need to apply for Social Security benefits by yourself.
 You can always call our law firm and we will help you win benefits for cancer of the female genital tract.
-Cannon Disability can help you file your SSD and SSI application.
+We can help you file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, the SSA will not process your application.
 Sign it and send it back as soon as you can.